F-Stop/opinsuomea/README.txt

     "test_database": "test_opinsuomea_db", - name of the test database
     "prod_database": "opinsuomea_db", - name of the production database
     "Use_test_database": false - which database to use - false indicates that the production database should be used.
+    "license_file" : "LICENSE.txt" - name of license file

   Not implemented yet in gameplay:
   "kirjakieli" : true  - whether to include kirjakieli lauset in the question pool "puhekieli" : true   - whether to include puhekieli lauset in the question pool

+COPYRIGHT:

+Copyright 2022 by Marc Perkins.

+LICENSE:

+This file is part of Opin Suomea.

+Opin Suomea is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+Opin Suomea is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with Opin Suomea.
+If not, see <https://www.gnu.org/licenses/>.